 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.

 Leases are recognized as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Group.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
 Lease liabilities include the net present value of the following lease payments: